-Until very recently, archaeologists argued that the first people to enter the Western Hemisphere walked across the Bering Land Bridge from Siberia after 12,000 years ago, bringing with them fluted Clovis tools.
-However, there are many problematic areas of this archaeological story: one being that fluted Clovis tools have never been found outside of the Western Hemisphere, another being that in North and South America there are published reports of hundreds of pre-11,000 to 12,000 year before present archaeology sites which meet or exceed archaeological standards for dating, stratigraphy, and cultural artifacts.
+Until recently, archaeologists argued that the first people to enter the Western Hemisphere walked across the Bering Land Bridge from Siberia 12,000 years ago, bringing fluted Clovis tools.
+However, there are many problematic areas of this archaeological story: one being that fluted Clovis tools have never been found outside of the Western Hemisphere, another being that in North and South America, there are published reports of hundreds of pre-11,000 to 12,000 year before present archaeology sites which meet or exceed archaeological standards for dating, stratigraphy, and cultural artifacts.
 The field of Pleistocene archaeological studies in the Americas has historically been described as a battleground littered with academic causalities.
 Archaeologists have only recently conceded that Indigenous people were present in the Western Hemisphere a few 1000 years prior to Clovis.
 This is, however, the same scenario as the Clovis First hypothesis regarding diminishing the time frames of initial migrations; it is just a few 1000 years earlier than Clovis.
 This scenario reproduces and maintains archaeological power and control over the Indigenous past.

 This database is a work in progress and will include the Indigenous Paleolithic database of the Americas, oral histories, rock art and petroglyph sites, a photo gallery of Paleolithic (stone tools) and archaeology sites, a bibliography page, links to other forms of evidence and articles on colonization in academia and Indigenously authored articles on the impacts of an erased and denied history and ongoing colonization in education.
-Finally, there will be page to introduce, acknowledge, and honor archaeologists who researched and published on Paleolithic archaeology sites in the Western Hemisphere.
+Finally, there will be a page to introduce, acknowledge, and honour archaeologists who researched and published on Paleolithic archaeology sites in the Western Hemisphere.

-The web site includes the TIPDBA, and other forms of evidence that support a much earlier initial habitation of the Western Hemisphere, including discussion of Indigenous oral histories, mammalian migrations, paleobotany, rock art and petroglyphs sites, and paleontology.
+The website includes the TIPDBA and other forms of evidence that support a much earlier initial habitation of the Western Hemisphere, including discussion of Indigenous oral histories, mammalian migrations, paleobotany, rock art and petroglyphs sites, and paleontology.

 Motive behind TIPDBA